Adhunogor Union: Religious place of worship

 There are 49 mosques, 3 temples and 3 Buddhist monasteries in the Adhunagar Union.

 Administration

 The Adhunagar Union Parishad No 9 under the control of Lohagara Upazila.
 The administrative activities of the union are under the control of Lohagara Police Station.
 This section of the constituency Chittagong-15 of 292 constituencies of the Union Jatiya Sangsad (National Parliament of Bangladesh)..

-This Union divided into 3 Mouzas and 9 Ward ...
+This union is divided into 3 mouzas and 9 wards.

 The villages of the ward-based union are: